 Getting your business insured is essential for many reasons.
 However, the process might be daunting for new business owners.
 There are some important steps to buying Business Insurance so that your business is adequately insured.
 Below are some simple ways you can begin to find the coverage your business needs.

 1. Read Up on Business Insurance

 First of all, you don’t need to become an expert on Business Insurance but having a basic understanding will go a long way.
 Therefore, familiarize yourself with the coverages available.
 As you do so, you’ll get a sense of which coverages your business is likely to need.
 As a result, you’ll be much more comfortable speaking with Business Insurance agent and purchasing a policy that fits.
-A good starting place is to learn the insurance basics, which include General Liability, Business Owners Policy, and Commercial Auto.
+A good starting place is to learn the insurance basics, which include General Liability, Business Owners Policy, and Business Auto.

 2. Evaluate Your Risk

 This step will be easier once you have a basic understanding of the various Business Insurance coverages.
 Identify areas of your business that are exposed to loss.
 These can be areas in which you’re potentially liable or those outside of your control, such as natural disasters.
 Also, check your state’s website for Business Insurance requirements.
 By federal law, you are required to carry Workers Compensation, Unemployment and Disability Insurance if you have employees.